Nine Network Productions Logo PNG

 1959 – 1964

-The National Television Network is considered one of the predecessors of the Nine Network.
+The National Television Network is considered one of the Nine Network’s predecessors.
 It appeared in 1959 after the merger of several stations.
-Her name was presented in the logo’s center and divided into three centered lines.
-The words consisted of thin cursive letters in upper case.
-The designers created a black background in the shape of Australia for the white lettering.
-The silhouette of the continent was outlined in white around the edge and surrounded by many concentric rings.
-At the same time, all elements were inside a rectangle with rounded sides, clearly imitating a TV screen.
+Her name was centered in the logo and divided into three lines.
+The words were written in thin, cursive uppercase letters.
+The designers created a black background shaped like Australia for the white lettering.
+The silhouette of the continent was outlined in white along the edges and surrounded by concentric rings.
+At the same time, all elements were enclosed within a rounded-corner rectangle, clearly imitating a TV screen.

 1964 – 1967

 Everything disappeared except for the Australian continent and the inscription “NATIONAL TELEVISION NETWORK.”
-The logo developers have changed the font, making the letters straight and thicker.
-At the same time, the brand name became black, and the base behind it was repainted white and acquired a dark outline.
+The logo developers changed the font, making the letters straight and thicker.
+At the same time, the brand name turned black, and the base beneath it was repainted white and given a dark outline.

 1967 – 1968